 Mestia resident Giorgi Dadvani told OC Media there had been no communication from the authorities to discuss the issue so far.

 He said that residents of Upper Svaneti had no intention of letting the company start extraction work.

 Gold extraction by Optical Systems has also been controversial because of its foreign workforce, with local activists claiming that Chinese workers were brought in to carry out the work.

 According to Gujaraidze, the company had relied on a Chinese workforce initially but later employed local workers too.
 Dadvani, while confirming that some local people were now employed by the company, said this was ‘only a few’.

 Some participants of 24 February’s meeting told Reginfo they were afraid the controversy around the mine could drive a wedge between them and local residents that the company had hired.

-In their 2016, DF Watch noted the lack of transparency in the ownership of Optical Systems Inc, which was incorporated in the USA and is currently owned and managed from the Caribbean state of Saint Kitts and Nevis, a tax haven.
+In a 2016 report, DF Watch noted the lack of transparency in the ownership of Optical Systems Inc, which was incorporated in the USA and is currently owned and managed from the Caribbean state of Saint Kitts and Nevis, a tax haven.